deficollective/defiscan/src/content/protocols/pancakeswap-v3.md

 For the distribution of `CAKE` the reward system depends on [Address 3](#security-council) triggering `performUpkeep()` on `MasterChefV3KeeperV1`.
 Failure to execute this function or [Multisig 2](#security-council) calling `pause()` would halt reward distribution after the current period and would reduce future yield.

 ### User Position Management Upgradeability

-The `NonfungiblePositionManager` contract is owned by [Multisig 1](#security-council).
-This contract does not implement a proxy upgrade pattern, limiting upgradeability to parameter changes via owner functions.
+The `NonfungiblePositionManager` contract is non-upgradeable and doesn't implement an ownership mechanism.
+This contract is immutable after deployment, with no privileged addresses that can modify its behavior.

 For staked positions, [Multisig 2](#security-council) controls the `MasterChefV3` contract which holds position NFTs.
 The `updateFarmBoostContract` function allows replacement of reward multiplier logic, affecting reward distribution fairness without compromising principal capital.